Jaycie Phelps

-Jaycie Lynn Phelps (born September 26, 1979, in Greenfield, Indiana, United States) is a retired American Olympic gymnast and member of the 1996 Olympic gold medal U.S. women's gymnastics team, the Magnificent Seven.
+Jaycie Lynn Phelps (born September 26, 1979) is an American retired Olympic gymnast and member of the 1996 Olympic gold medal U.S. women's gymnastics team, the Magnificent Seven.
 She is known for her consistency and clean lines in her gymnastics.

 Personal life

 Jaycie Phelps was born on September 26, 1979, in Indianapolis, Indiana, and grew up in Greenfield, Indiana.
 She is the daughter of Jack and Cheryl.
 She has one older brother, Dennis.
 She was married to 2004 Olympic gymnast Brett McClure in 2005.
 They have divorced as of 2008.
 Today, she is the owner and head coach of the Jaycie Phelps Athletic Center in Greenfield, Indiana.
 In 2014, she married Dave Marus.

 Gymnastics career

 Early years

 Jaycie Phelps began gymnastics at the age of four at Indiana Gymnast in Greenfield, Indiana, and attended once-a-week practice before doing two-a-week practices and building up from there.
 At age 11, after progressing to the point where her family felt she could benefit from a new coach, she and her family moved to Scottsdale, Arizona and she trained at Desert Devils Gymnastics for extensive training.
 She attended the 1993 Junior National Championships, but ended up in 24th place, and wanted to quit altogether.
 After receiving encouragement from her parents, who wanted her to give it another shot, she went and trained at Cincinnati Gymnastics Academy in Cincinnati, Ohio, training alongside future Olympic teammate, Amanda Borden.
 Jaycie's father and brother went back to Indiana whilst Jaycie and her mother stayed in Cincinnati.